 This section describes the Kompass compute optimization solutions:

-- Headroom reduction: Cut costs by reducing overallocation and ensuring application availability, while still delivering on your SLA.
+Headroom reduction: Cut costs by reducing overallocation and ensuring application availability, while still delivering on your SLA.

-- Pod rightsizing: Cut costs by matching pod resources to real-time usage at the container level—no restarts or manual tuning—while still delivering on your SLA.
+Pod rightsizing: Cut costs by matching Pod resources to real-time usage at the container level—no restarts or manual tuning—while still delivering on your SLA.

 Compute solutions supported environments and limitations

-Headroom reduction and Spot management support these environments:
+Headroom reduction supports these environments:

-| Supported | |
+Supported | |

 |---|---|

-| Environment | AWS Elastic Kubernetes Service (EKS), v1.28 or later.
+Environment | AWS Elastic Kubernetes Service (EKS), v1.28 or later.
 From v1.33, in-place Pod vertical scaling is supported. |

-| Resource provisioning |
+Resource provisioning |

 |

-| Cluster | IAM role for Service Accounts (IRSA) |
+Cluster | IAM role for Service Accounts (IRSA) |

-| Autoscaling | HPA, KEDA |
+Autoscaling | HPA, KEDA |

 Headroom reduction cannot be applied to:

-- workloads linked to node pools that have only GPU instances configured
+workloads linked to node pools that have only GPU instances configured

-- workloads linked to node pools that have a Bottlerocket image configured
+workloads linked to node pools that have a Bottlerocket image configured

-- workloads where Pod rightsizing is applied
+workloads where Pod rightsizing is applied

-Pod rightsizing supports these environments:
+Pod rightsizing and Adaptive Pod placement support these environments:

-| Supported | |
+Supported | |

-| Environment | AWS Elastic Kubernetes Service (EKS), v1.28 or later.
+Environment | AWS Elastic Kubernetes Service (EKS), v1.28 or later.
 From v1.33, in-place Pod vertical scaling is supported. |

-| Cluster | IAM role for Service Accounts (IRSA) |
+Cluster | IAM role for Service Accounts (IRSA) |

-| Workload types | Deployment, StatefulSet, DaemonSet, Argo Rollout |
+Workload types | Deployment, StatefulSet, DaemonSet, Argo Rollouts (canary or blue-green strategies) |

 Pod rightsizing generates recommendations only for the resources that have requests configured: CPU, memory, or both.